-Determine if you want to create the BI JDBC connection for use in all ADF application or for the current ADF application, only, and then navigate to the Create Database Connection dialog.

-To create the connection in an ADF application, open an ADF project, go to the Application Navigator, then to the Application Resources panel, right-click the Connections node, select New Connection, and select Database.
-The Create Database Connection dialog is displayed.
-Confirm that Application Resources is selected in the Create Connection In field.

-To create the connection that is available for all ADF applications, go to the Resource Palette, click the New icon, select New Connection, and select Database.
-The Create Database Connection dialog is displayed.
-Confirm that IDE Connections is selected in the Create Connection In field.
+- 1. Determine if you want to create the BI JDBC connection for use in all ADF application or for the current ADF application.
+Use the following substeps to create the connection in an ADF application. - 1.
+Open an ADF project and navigate to the Application Navigator. - 2.
+Go to the Application Resources panel. - 3.
+Right-click the Connections node and select New Connection. - 4.
+Select Database.
+The Create Database Connection dialog is displayed. - 5.
+Confirm that Application Resources is selected in the Create Connection In field. - 2.
+Use the following substeps to create a connection that is available for all ADF applications. - 1.
+Go to the Resource Palette and click the New icon. - 2.
+Select New Connection. - 3.
+Select Database.
+The Create Database Connection dialog is displayed. - 4.
+Confirm that IDE Connections is selected in the Create Connection In field. - 3.
 In the Connection Type field, select BI (JDBC) and enter the appropriate connection information.
-For more information, press F1 or click Help from within the Create Database Connection dialog.

-Click Test Connection.

-- If the test succeeds, a "Success!" message displays in the status text area. - If the test does not succeed, an error displays.
+For more information, press F1 or click Help from within the Create Database Connection dialog. - 4.
+Click Test Connection. - If the test succeeds, a "Success!" message displays in the status text area. - If the test does not succeed, an error displays.
 Change the information that you entered in the dialog as needed to correct the error, or check the error content to determine other possible sources of the error.